AJEETX/SampleVsix/README.md

 ---------------------------------------

-The easy way to taslk to sql server database from .net app
+The easy way to talk to sql server database from .net app

 See the [change log](CHANGELOG.md) for changes and road map.